yingjchen/DSS-v2.0/README.md

 # DSS-v2.0
 DSS-v2.0 is a new pipeline to better quantify selective drug responses between cancer patients and healthy controls.
+The standard drug metrics, such as DSS, AUC and IC50 can be computed in Breeze application (<https://github.com/potdarswapnil/Breeze>).
+Based on the healthy control responses, initial selective DSS (or sDSS) is calculated as difference between the patient DSS and the average over the healthy controls.
+Given enough controls, one can estimate standard deviation of compound-specific reference distribution using the z-score statistic.
+Compared with sDSS, calculation of z-score (zDSS) or robust z-score (rDSS) not only implements location normalizetion for each compound but also normalizes the patient responses in terms of variability over the controls (i.e., scale normalization).
+In addition, one can combine drug response profiles from different sources with the [ComBat](<https://academic.oup.com/biostatistics/article/8/1/118/252073?login=false>) batch effect correction method.

 # Instructions